 Put a teaspoon of pine needles into a 200ml cup of boiled water.
 Cover it and let it steep for 10 minutes.
 Strain and drink a cup 2-3 times per day.

-For all Pine Needles Uses, read more on our blog here.
+For all Pine Needle Uses, read more on our blog here.

 FDA Disclaimer: These statements and products have not been evaluated by the FDA.
 They are not intended to diagnose, treat, cure, or prevent any disease or condition.
 If you have a health concern or condition, consult a physician.
 Always consult a medical doctor before modifying your diet, using any new product, herb, drug, supplement, or doing any new exercises.